-The issue of homosexuality has received a mixed reaction among the local civil society.
-Mindful of the legal challenges, most civil society organisations have circumvented the issue, focusing instead on governance and other human rights issues.
-A few of us, however, have grabbed the bull by its horns and are speaking out, warning fellow Malawians that as long as we continue to confine gays and lesbians into dark corners because of our inflexibility to accommodate them, the battle against HIV/AIDS will never be won.
+The issue of homosexuality has received a mixed reaction among local civil society.
+Mindful of the legal challenges, most civil society organisations (CSOs) have circumvented the issue, focusing instead on governance and other human rights issues.
+A few of us, however, have grabbed the bull by its horns and are speaking out, warning fellow Malawians that as long as we continue to confine gays and lesbians in dark corners because of our inflexibility to accommodate them, the battle against HIV/AIDS will never be won.

-In April 2010, my organisation, the Centre for Human Rights and Rehabilitation (CHRR) and the Centre for the Development of People (CEDEP) organised a two-day national conference whose aim was to initiate and promote dialogue on homosexuality in relation to human rights and HIV/AIDS.
+In April 2010, my organisation, the Centre for Human Rights and Rehabilitation (CHRR) and the Centre for the Development of People (CEDEP) organised a two-day national conference with the aim of initiating and promoting dialogue on homosexuality in relation to human rights and HIV/AIDS.
 The conference brought together a diverse range of stakeholders including human rights lawyers, journalists, representatives of government institutions, such as the Malawi Law Commission and the Malawi Human Rights Commission (MHRC), academia, the private sector, the donor community, civil society and the faith community.

-The conference, the first ever open forum on homosexuality to be held in Malawi, provided an opportunity for different stakeholders to discuss in an honest, open and objective manner matters around LGBT and map the way forward in improving lives of LGBT in view of statistics showing high HIV prevalence among this very marginalised group.
-The conference was held at the height of the highly publicised case of the gay couple.
+The conference, the first open forum on homosexuality to be held in Malawi, provided an opportunity for different stakeholders to discuss honestly, openly and objectively matters around LGBT and map the way forward in improving lives of LGBT persons in view of statistics showing high HIV prevalence among this very marginalised group.
+It was held at the height of the highly publicised case of the gay couple.
 There was drama as police attempted to stop the conference from proceeding.
-On the first day, they arrived and demanded a copy of the programme and the list of participants.
-When they could not get it, they picked up one of the organisers for a brief period of questioning.
+On the first day, they arrived and demanded a copy of the programme and list of participants.
+When they could not obtain it, they picked up one of the organisers for a brief period of questioning.